Melky Cabrera, Left Field

 Birthplace: Bajos De Haina, Dominican Republic

-Melky Cabrera, left fielder for the Chicago White Sox, was first signed by the New York Yankees in 2001 when he was just 17 years old.
+Melky Cabrera, left fielder, was first signed by the New York Yankees in 2001 when he was just 17 years old.
 He played in the Yankees' minor league system from 2003 through 2005, playing with the Yankees in just six games in 2005.

 In 2006, his first full season with the Yankees, Cabrera batted .280 with 129 hits and 26 doubles in 130 games.
 He was a left fielder that season but moved to center field in 2007.

 Cabrera had a good year with the Yankees in 2009, batting .274 with 133 hits, 28 doubles, 13 home runs, and 68 RBIs in 154 games.
 On August 2, 2009, he hit for the cycle.
 Although he played well for the Yankees, they traded him to the Atlanta Braves in December, 2009.

 In 2010, his only year with the Braves, Cabrera played all three outfield positions.
 That year, he batted .255 with 117 hits and 27 doubles in 147 games.

 Cabrera signed a one-year, $1.25 million contract with the Kansas City Royals in December, 2010.
 The 2011 season was Cabrera's best one, with career highs in hits (201), doubles (44), home runs (18), RBIs (87), and stolen bases (20).
 He batted .305 in 155 games.
 He played in center field in 2010.